-In the mid-1930s, Josiah K. Lilly, Jr., noted Indianapolis philanthropist and partner in the Eli Lilly pharmaceutical business, was acquiring papers and memorabilia significant in Indiana history.
-One of the documents he acquired was the original manuscript of Ben-Hur.
-He purchased the document, hand-written in purple ink by Lew Wallace, from the author’s grandson, Lew Wallace, Jr.
+In the mid-1930s, Josiah K. Lilly, Jr., noted Indianapolis philanthropist and partner in the Eli Lilly pharmaceutical business, acquired papers and memorabilia significant in Indiana history.
+He purchased the original manuscript of Ben-Hur, hand-written in purple ink by Lew Wallace, from the author’s grandson, Lew Wallace, Jr.

 J.K.
 Lilly, Jr. donated over 20,000 books and 17,000 manuscripts to Indiana University in the 1950s.
-These gifts became the foundation for the Lilly Library at IU which was dedicated on October 3, 1960.
-At the dedication, Frederick B. Adams, Jr., director of the Pierpont Morgan Library in New York, was one of the featured speakers.
+Eventually, these gifts became the foundation for the Lilly Library at IU, which was dedicated on October 3, 1960.
+At the dedication, Frederick B. Adams, Jr., director of the Pierpont Morgan Library in New York, spoke.
 Adams diverted from his prepared script to say: “It is not easy to hit the moon with a satellite and it is almost equally difficult to plan the right conjunction of mind and book and time.
 The proper conditions are here in Lilly Library….ready and waiting.”

-The audience did not understand Adams’ point until with a broad smile he announced that “Here in my hand are the missing leaves to the original Ben-Hur manuscript.”
+The audience didn’t understand Adams’ point until, with a broad smile, he announced, “Here in my hand are the missing leaves to the original Ben-Hur manuscript.”
 Confusion turned to disbelief and then to cheers as the audience realized the magnitude of the announcement.
 Wallace’s original manuscript was on display for the dedication and the pages held by Adams were taken over and matched to the torn edges in the original manuscript.
 All twenty-seven pages were there!